INULTUS - Claude Code, for your servers. With a leash.

 increase in vulnerability exploitation as initial access vector

-Institutions are getting breached.
-They cannot hire fast enough.
+Institutions are getting hacked.
+They cannot hire fast enough to stop it.

 30+ French hospitals hit by ransomware in 2 years.
 20% of hospital servers run obsolete systems.
 Your team spends 150h/month on manual patching instead of securing the fleet.